 What motivated me to write about certification exam exams, is seeing several people in the community sharing supposed “courses” and “trainings” where one of the available materials is “simulated” to help prepare for the exam in question.

 That's when the “course” is not just that.
 Share the “simulated” that the instructor may have found/purchased on the Internet and is reselling.

-Simulation for me, who is an instructor, is something that I will create, using my experience and knowledge, to test my students' skills in the content charged on the exam, using questions that I think would be relevant to everyday scenarios.
+Simulated for me as an instructor, it's something I'm going to create, using my experience and knowledge, to test my students' skills in the content covered in the exam, using questions that I think are relevant to everyday scenarios.
 No way, I will try copy test answers and try to remember what fell on the test to put the same in my simulation.

 As a course and training instructor, my role is to teach the student, and make him think, aligning his own knowledge with what he learned.
 The purpose of any course is to teach, not pass the test.
 Being approved is a consequence of having learned.
 If the student does not pass, he did not learn and should not have passed.
 That's not shame, it's not demerit, it's just an indication that his learning process needs more time.

 We cannot skip the learning process!!!
 It is necessary and very important!

 What's the problem with simulated?

 I don't see any problem using simulations to study for the exam.
 Many people use it even in tests like ENEM.
 The real problem is when these simulations are not simulated, but A COPY OF THE EVIDENCE, with THE SAME QUESTIONS, which unfortunately, is the reality of the vast majority of supposed simulations available on the internet.